 The functional areas of Life Fields naturally occur in response to the influence of curiosity (Intention and Perception) and the state of understanding (Worldview).
 This assumption is based on the expectation that such functional areas are necessary to produce known response patterns.

 An Organizing Principle that naturally results from our perceptual processes is Perceptual Agreement which can be stated as: Personality must be in perceptual agreement with the aspect of reality with which it will associate.
 The implication is that we are not able to experience parts of reality which do not agree with our expectations (personal reality).
-There is no need for an ethereal being to say we cannot go to heaven if our worldview will not allow our sensing of heaven to emerge to conscious self from the Perceptual Loop, we will simply not be able to experience that aspect of reality.
+There is no need for an ethereal being to say we cannot go to heaven.
+If our worldview will not allow our sensing of heaven to emerge to conscious self from the Perceptual Loop, we will simply not be able to experience that aspect of reality.

 A second Organizing Principle is Cooperative Communities which may be stated as: An effort to express understanding is necessary for progression.
-This can be understood in simpler terms as: Personalities are attracted to communities of like-minded people cooperating to facilitate progression.
-The conscious expression of intention to be spoken to the listener.
-If this initial effort to explain a concept is followed by questions and new attempts to explain the concept, it can affect worldview in the same way as a Maybe outcome of the Perceptual Loop.
+This can be understood in simpler terms as: Personalities are attracted to communities of like-minded people cooperating to facilitate personal progression.
+The conscious decision to express an idea by one person must be coupled with the conscious intention to understand by others in the community.
+A continuing exchange of ideas can affect worldview in the same way as a Maybe outcome of the Perceptual Loop.
 (A Maybe outcome changes Worldview).

-A more pragmatic way to express the Golden Rule of Do unto others as you world have them do unto you is Teach me as I teach you.
+A more pragmatic way to express the Golden Rule of do unto others as you would have them do unto you is Teach me as I teach you principle.
 The objective of a lifetime is to gain understanding.
-As it is modeled, the collective may not fulfill its purpose until expected understanding has been gained by every member life field.
+As it is modeled, the collective may not fulfill its initial purpose until the intended understanding has been gained by every member of the collective.
 Cooperative communities are a natural response to that imperative.